lizhanmit/learning-notes/flume-note/flume-note.md

 -Dflume.root.logger=INFO,console
 ```

-3. In terminal 3,  add something into data.log file. `echo hi >> data.log`.
-Then "hi" will be displayed in terminal 1.
+3. In terminal 3,  add "hello" into data.log file. `echo hello >> data.log`.
+Then "hello" will be displayed in terminal 1.